 What is “Pastoral Care”?

-Although rooted in Latin meaning “to feed”, the more modern definition involves “looking after the total welfare of the pupil”.
+Rooted in Latin meaning “to feed”, the modern definition involves “looking after the total welfare of the pupil”.
 As a Christian school, TCIS believes in feeding a student’s soul.
 It firmly believes that a child is more than a vessel for knowledge and that caring for the whole child is an essential part of quality education.

 The TCIS pastoral system aims to: